 9. Use it for making a perfume

 Absolutely.
 Add rubbing alcohol to prolong its shelf life and a few drops of lavender essential oil and you are ready to go.
+Better than any best patchouli perfumes you can buy in stores.

 10. Foot spray